 We enjoy having volunteers on the ranch because we love to engage with people and learn from each other.
 We are thankful for everyone who wants to share a bit of their world with us and feel that everybody who comes and stays with us contributes to life on the ranch and makes this a unique place.
 We really appreciate being part of the workaway family and the positive energy that everybody brings to the ranch and our lives.

-Summer or winter, there’s always loads to do with a herd of 9 horses, 1 donkey and 2 miniature goats like mucking out stalls and paddocks, maintaining round pen, arena and fields.
+Summer or winter, there’s always loads to do with a herd of 8 horses, 1 donkey, 2 miniature goats and 22 chickens like mucking out stalls and paddocks, maintaining round pen, arena and fields.

 However, you do not need to have experience with horses to volunteer at the Ranch.
 We always need help with general ranch maintenance like fencing, fixing gates, clearing riding and hiking trails, road maintenance, firewood, clean up of dead trees, landscaping, cutting lawns, gardening, painting and various projects.
 Also, a helping hand in and around the house cleaning and maintaining as well as assisting with get-togethers would be great.

 Year round we are looking for helpers who have experience in carpentry, electrical, plumbing or automotive / machinery.
 We’re hoping to get a few projects done before the season changes, like building of a new and improved wood shelter / wood splitting site, new log / rail gates and help finishing a chicken coop for the newest additions to the Ranch.

 Between April and October we are looking for experienced Western riders who are willing to stay for a longer period to help us with all horse related tasks in addition to the day-to-day chores at the Ranch.
 Please make sure to carry insurance that specifically covers you for horseback riding and horse related activities.

 Cet hôte a indiqué qu’il souhaitait faire partager sa propre langue ou en apprendre une nouvelle.